 A dab of my favourite ever spiced apple chutney can liven up most sandwiches.
 From Choclette at Tin and Thyme.

 Homemade hummus is always useful to have to hand.
-Here’s a recipe for an oil free hummus from Sarah at Bad To The Bowl.
+Here’s my recipe for traditional hummus.

 Cook Once Eat Twice